ericz99/instagram-monitor/README.md

 - [x] Able scrape stories & posts (stories not implemented, but soon...)
 - [x] Customizable Discord Embeds
 - [x] OCR reader
+- [x] Better way to rotate proxies
 - [ ] Keyword filter
 - [ ] Database Configuration
-- [ ] Better way to rotate proxies
+- [x] Add more error handling

 ## Tips

+- I HIGHLY RECOMMEND RUNNING RESIDENTIAL STATIC PROXIES, I never tried datacentre, so you can give it a shot.
+- Had good success using [chicooked residential proxies](https://chiproxies.com), and ruunning region resi.
 - Running with an actual Instagram Account, will greatly reduced the chance of rate limiting...
 - I ran 5000+ without proxies, and it's running smooth.
 But I still recommend running proxies.
-- If you are planning monitor more accounts, increase your delay.
+- If you are planning monitor more accounts, increase your delay + add more proxies to avoid getting timeout.
+- TEST YOUR DELAY WITH A LOT OF PROXIES, usually you will only need 1 task per proxies, and you can also run lower delays.
+- MORE PROXIES = LOWER DELAY :) - but you need good proxies

 ## Bugs?